 What’s a wise application?

 A wise application is a search and application cycle that centers value over prestige.
-We borrow this concept from the world-changing, investment philosophy of Warren Buffet.
-Buffet believes investors should pick business not stocks — that is rely on your research of a company’s actual value and not the “hype” of the market in which it is a member.
-Buffet famously counsels investors that the horizon for an investment is “forever.”
+We borrow this concept from the world-changing investment philosophy of Warren Buffet, who advises that investors rely on actual value, not market "hype.”
+Buffet famously notes that the horizon for a great investment is "forever.”
+At wisecollegechoices.com, we apply that same philosophy to college choice.
+The horizon for your college education is the length of your life.

 Let's get started!